SideControlJS/Horiseon-Accessibility-Upgrades/README.md

 ## Description

-I built this project for an SEO marketing company looking to enhance their website's accessibility!
+I built this project for a fictional SEO marketing company looking to enhance their website's accessibility!
 This update will allow as many users as possible to access the wesbite.
-It helps people with disabilities and mobile users and slower internet connections.
-In this challenge, I learned how to modify HTML and CSS to include semantic elements, HTML structure and hierarchy, and alt attributes on images.
+It helps people with disabilities, mobile users, and slower internet connections use the website easier.
+In this challenge, I learned how to modify HTML and CSS to include semantic elements, HTML structure and hierarchy, and "alt" attributes on images!

 ## Local Repo Screenshot